 - Embed a quiz or calculator to make content interactive

 You can follow all the best practices in the steps above, but in order to know what works, you need to measure the results.

 Continue creating content and track your progress using Google Analytics.
 See which posts get the most organic traffic.
 If you want to get fancy, you can set up conversion tracking to see which posts generate the most conversions.
-Things to look for:

 - Which posts are getting the most organic traffic?